UPDATE: Offer now closed (9 May 2019)

 With sales to date of £3 million, Q-Bot is already used by many local councils and housing associations, has a signed partnership agreement with a global construction company and has provisionally agreed terms with one of the big six energy suppliers.
 The Company plans to rapidly scale, aiming to take annual sales to over £76 million by 2024 – this is a target and not guaranteed.

-The balance of approximately £1.4 million is exclusively available to Wealth Club investors in this private offer.
+Approximately £1.4 million is exclusively available to Wealth Club investors in this private offer.

 In our view, this is a commercially compelling investment opportunity with global potential.
 It could also deliver significant benefits – not just to investors, but also to society and the environment.